umangshrestha/google-api-extention/README.md

 In the project directory, you can run:
 ### `yarn run build`
 To create the extention pack.
-Add build folder for extention
+Add build folder for extention.

 ### `npm start`